ycdeng4/ie7500_group7/README.md

 ### Training & Fine-Tuning

 To improve BERT model, we will conduct the following strategyies:
-- clean and preprocess raw data to remove noisy which has been done in the current build
+- clean and preprocess raw data to remove noise as mentioned in the dataset preparation step
 - hyperparameter tuning including learning rate and epoch tuning